clincha-org/clincha/Documentation/2022 Refresh/Refresh.md

 compatible with RHEL.
 Once I finally managed to make it work it ran the SSH playbook, changed the ssh_config file and locked me out!
 This meant, getting the server back down from its final location, installing the graphics card again, logging in as root and setting the ssh_config back to default.
 I then uninstalled the GPU, put it back in its cupboard and booted.
-I managed a quick test that night and then packed the bits I needed for Bristol before getting to bed.
+I managed a quick test that night and then packed the bits I needed before getting to bed.
 Bristol awaited.

 ##### Trouble

 One of the drives is not registering on the OS.
 Will need to investigate and remove.

-Working drives are:
+[This issue](https://github.com/clincha/clinch-home/issues/6) was raised and dealt with

 #### Bristol stage

 [//]: # (TODO: Bristol stage)

+##### Out with the old

+##### In with the new

+Arriving in Bristol I waited.
+The server components were delayed, I was having a pleasant holiday.
+Once the parts finally arrived I got to work.

 ### Configure Ansible